isomerpages/moe-regentsec/index.md

             were eager to take to the field for some friendly competition
           link_text: Read more about it here
           link_url: /latest-announcement/highlights/sports-fiesta-post-exam-activity/
-        - title: Cyber Security Talk and Cyber Fair
-          date: 28 October 2024
-          announcement: On 23 October, our school hosted an exciting Cyber Awareness Day, filled with engaging activities aimed at empowering students to make safer and kinder choices online.
-          link_text: Read more about it here
-          link_url: /cyber-security-talk-and-cyber-fair/
 ---